-Members of the American Society of Anesthesiologists Committee on Research and the FAER Education Study Section evaluate FAER grant applications for scientific merit.
+Members of the American Society of Anesthesiologists (ASA) Committee on Research will evaluate FAER grant applications for scientific merit.
 Evaluations are based on National Institutes of Health criteria and methods.
 Written critiques are shared with all applicants.

-The FAER Board of Directors awards grants based on the application's final score, provided by the ASA Committee on Research or the FAER Education Study Section.
-The number of grants awarded each year is dependent on available funding.
+The FAER Board of Directors awards grants based on the application's final score, provided by the ASA Committee on Research.
+The number of grants awarded each year is dependent upon available funding.